Faithful Remnant Series

 “Sounds good.”
 Beth discarded the coffee cup in the trash can and then walked along with Ron.
 “Oh, by the way, call me Beth…”

 “Hello everyone.
 As Pastor said, my name is Amber.
 Many of you already know me, but not many know of my struggles—trials the Lord has faithfully brought me through.
-You probably know me as a happy Christian woman engaged to marry Justin.
-A teacher in primary education at a public school.
-You know I worked hard to complete my masters while teaching fourth grade.
+You probably know me as a happy Christian woman engaged to marry Justin–a teacher in primary education at a public school.
+You know I worked hard to complete my masters while teaching second grade.
 You may remember that I went along on some of the summer mission trips—Mexico, Costa Rica, Canada–oh and Puerto Rico.”

 Amber sighed and took a deep breath.
 “But when I was a first year college student, away from home, living in a dorm, I quickly turned away from God, began partying with friends and dating men I shouldn’t have dated.
 Soon I found out I was pregnant.
 I remember when the nurse came into the office with the positive test result.
 I cried from shame and disappointment.
 I felt so trapped.
 The nurse thought she was helping me out by recommending an abortion.
 She explained how simple, easy and common it is.
 It was two weeks before finals and I felt overwhelming pressure to be free of the consequences and disruption my sin had caused.
 So I selfishly had an abortion.
-Afterward numb to remorse I pressed on to complete the semester and finals.
+Afterward, numb to remorse, I pressed on to complete the semester and finals.
 But when I returned home for the summer the weight of guilt came crashing down on me—which I’m thankful for—thankful for the Holy Spirit breaking through to turn me around.
 After several weeks of grieving and mourning I reached out to a Christian counselor I knew at the church I grew up in.
 She helped me through the sorrow, the Godly sorrow that led to repentance.
 I began attending church again, studying the Bible and spending time with Christian friends.
 Transferred my college credits to my hometown college so that I could live at home while finishing my teaching degree.
 I am so thankful for a forgiving God, although I struggled to forgive myself and will always regret having the abortion, I know I’ve been forgiven.
 And I’m thankful for Justin who knows all about this and like Christ he considers me his virgin bride.”